ti777777/bulk-delete-github-repos/README.md

-# A script for bulk deletion of GitHub repositories
+# A PowerShell script for bulk deletion of GitHub repositories

 ## Reference